 Managing offshore construction

-Our offshore construction activities are managed from a temporary construction base at the Port of Ramsgate.
+Our offshore construction activities were managed from a temporary construction base at the Port of Ramsgate.
 We started building the base in summer 2010 and our construction team moved into the building in September 2010.
-Up to 85 staff will operate from it during offshore construction.
-We’re expecting the base to remain until 2013, when Phase One construction is completed, but it may be left in place to become the construction base for Phase Two if this goes ahead in the near future.
+Up to 120 staff operated from it during offshore construction.